 - Disability Insurance – These plans are available as Short-Term and Long-Term Disability, offering income replacement and other features for employees should they become disabled.

-- Accident & Health – In this category MetLife offers a variety of plans.
+- MetLife Health Insurance & Accident Coverage – In this category, MetLife offers a variety of plans.
 Available to choose from are Accident, Cancer Care, Critical Illness, and Hospital

 - Vision Insurance – This plan provides coverage for eye exams as well as eyeglasses or contacts.